Azure-Samples/azure-search-rest-samples/projections/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

 This [Postman](https://www.getpostman.com/) collection uses the Azure Cognitive Search REST APIs to create the resources associated with a knowledge store projection: a data source, a skillset, an index, and an indexer.
-Requests are provided in the V2 collection format, which you can import and then modify for connections to your search service.
+Requests are provided in the V2.1 collection format, which you can import and then modify for connections to your search service.

-The knowledge store and index configuration are based on the source document being PDFs or documents with text and images.
-This is discussed in the tutorial [Knowledge store projections: How to shape and export enrichments to the knowledge store](https://docs.microsoft.com/azure/search/knowledge-store-projections-examples).
+The skillset, knowledge store projections, and index schema accommodate source documents that include both text and image content.
+See [Detailed example of shapes and projections in a knowledge store](https://docs.microsoft.com/azure/search/knowledge-store-projections-example-long) for more information about the projections and shapes in this collection.

 The purpose of this sample is to demonstrate how you use table, object and file projections effectively to project your enriched documents to the knowledge store.